-The First Tranche Bonds bear interest on its principal amount from and including Issue Date at the rate of $[\bullet]$ % per annum, payable quarterly in arrear starting on $[\bullet]$ 2021 for the first interest payment date, and $[\bullet]$, $[\bullet]$, $[\bullet]$, and $[\bullet]$ of each year while the First Tranche Bonds are outstanding (each an "Interest Payment Date"), or the immediately succeeding Banking Day, without adjustment, if such Interest Payment Date is not a Banking Day.
-The last Interest Payment Date shall fall on the Maturity Date, or the immediately succeeding Banking Day, without any adjustment to the amount due.
+The First Tranche Bonds bear interest on its principal amount from and including Issue Date at the rate of 3.8224% per annum, payable quarterly in arrear starting on 16 June 2021 for the first interest payment date, and 16 March, 16 June, 16 September, and 16 December of each year while the First Tranche Bonds are outstanding (each an "Interest Payment Date"), or the immediately succeeding Banking Day, if such Interest Payment Date is not a Banking Day, without any adjustment in the amount due.
+The last Interest Payment Date shall fall on the Maturity Date, or the immediately succeeding Banking Day if such day is not a Banking Day, without any adjustment to the amount due.

-The cut-off date in determining the existing Bondholders entitled to receive interest or principal amount due shall be the day two (2) Banking Days prior to the relevant Interest Payment Date (the "Record Date"), which shall be the reckoning day in determining the Bondholders entitled to receive interest, principal or any other amount due under the First Tranche Bonds; provided, that if such day falls on a non-Banking Day, the Record Date shall be the Banking Day immediately preceding said date.
+The cut-off date in determining the existing Bondholders entitled to receive interest or principal amount due shall be the day two (2) Banking Days prior to the relevant Interest Payment Date (the "Record Date"), which shall be the reckoning day in determining the Bondholders entitled to receive interest, principal or any other amount due under the First Tranche Bonds; provided, that if such day falls on a non-Banking Day, the Record

+Date shall be the Banking Day immediately preceding said date.
 No transfers of the First Tranche Bonds may be made during this period intervening between and commencing on the Record Date and the relevant Interest Payment Date.